gseidler/The-MSX-Red-Book/the_msx_red_book.md

     STRIG      12        05
     INTERVAL   17        01

-Additionally, for "INTERVAL" only, the interval operand is evaluated (542FH) and placed in INTVAL and INTCNT.
+Additionally, for "`INTERVAL`" only, the interval operand is evaluated (542FH) and placed in [INTVAL](#intval) and [INTCNT](#intcnt).

 <a name="785ch"></a>

     Address...
 785CH

-This routine is used by the "ON DEVICE GOSUB" statement handler (490DH) to place the address of a program line in [TRPTBL](#trptbl).
+This routine is used by the "`ON DEVICE GOSUB`" statement handler (490DH) to place the address of a program line in [TRPTBL](#trptbl).
 The [TRPTBL](#trptbl) entry number, supplied in register B, is multiplied by three and added to the table base to point to the relevant entry.
 The address, supplied in register pair DE, is then placed there LSB first, MSB second.

 <a name="786ch"></a><a name="key"></a>

     Address...
 786CH

-This is the "KEY" statement handler.
-If the following character is anything other than the "LIST" token (93H) control transfers to the "KEY n" statement handler (78AEH).
+This is the "`KEY`" statement handler.
+If the following character is anything other than the "`LIST`" token (93H) control transfers to the "`KEY n`" statement handler (78AEH).
 Each of the ten function key strings is then taken from [FNKSTR](#fnkstr) and displayed via the [OUTDO](#outdo) standard routine with a CR,LF (7328H) after each one.
 The DEL character (7FH) or any control character smaller than 20H is replaced with a space.

 <a name="78aeh"></a>

     Address...
 78AEH

-This is the "KEY n", "KEY(n) ON/OFF/STOP", "KEY ON" and "KEY OFF" statement handler.
-If the next program text character is "(" control transfers to the "KEY(n) ON/OFF/STOP" statement handler (77D4H).
-If it is an "ON" token (95H) control transfers to the [DSPFNK](#dspfnk) standard routine and if it is an "OFF" token (EBH) to the [ERAFNK](#erafnk) standard routine.
+This is the "`KEY n`", "`KEY(n) ON/OFF/STOP`", "`KEY ON`" and "`KEY OFF`" statement handler.
+If the next program text character is "(" control transfers to the "`KEY(n) ON/OFF/STOP`" statement handler (77D4H).
+If it is an "ON" token (95H) control transfers to the [DSPFNK](#dspfnk) standard routine and if it is an "`OFF`" token (EBH) to the [ERAFNK](#erafnk) standard routine.
 Otherwise the function key number is evaluated (521CH) and the key's [FNKSTR](#fnkstr) address placed in register pair DE' The string operand is evaluated (4C64H) and its storage freed (67D0H)' Up to fifteen characters are copied from the string to [FNKSTR](#fnkstr) and unused positions padded with zero bytes.
 If a zero byte is found in the operand string an "Illegal function call" error is generated (475AH).
 Control then transfers to the [FNKSB](#fnksb) standard routine to update the function key display if it is enabled.

 <a name="7900h"></a>

     Address...
 7900H

-This routine is used by the Factor Evaluator to apply the "TIME" function.
+This routine is used by the Factor Evaluator to apply the "`TIME`" function.
 The contents of [JIFFY](#jiffy) are placed in [DAC](#dac) as a single precision number (3236H).

 <a name="790ah"></a>

     Address...
 790AH

-This routine is used by the Factor Evaluator to apply the "CSRLIN" function.
+This routine is used by the Factor Evaluator to apply the "`CSRLIN`" function.
 The contents of [CSRY](#csry) are decremented and placed in [DAC](#dac) as an integer (2E9AH).

 <a name="7911h"></a><a name="time"></a>

     Address...
 7911H

-This is the "TIME" statement handler.
+This is the "`TIME`" statement handler.
 The operand is evaluated (542FH) and placed in [JIFFY](#jiffy).

 <a name="791bh"></a>

     Address...
 791BH

-This routine is used by the Factor Evaluator to apply the "PLAY" function.
+This routine is used by the Factor Evaluator to apply the "`PLAY`" function.
 The numeric channel selection operand is evaluated (7C08H).
 If this is zero the contents of [MUSICF](#musicf) are placed in [DAC](#dac) as an integer of value zero or FFFFH.
 Otherwise the channel number is used to select the appropriate bit of [MUSICF](#musicf) and this is then converted to an integer as before.

 <a name="7940h"></a>

     Address...
 7940H

-This routine is used by the Factor Evaluator to apply the "STICK" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`STICK`" function to an operand contained in [DAC](#dac).
 The stick number is checked (521FH) and passed to the [GTSTCK](#gtstck) standard routine in register A. The result is placed in [DAC](#dac) as an integer (4FCFH ) .

 <a name="794ch"></a>

     Address...
 794CH

-This routine is used by the Factor Evaluator to apply the "STRIG" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`STRIG`" function to an operand contained in [DAC](#dac).
 The trigger number is checked (521FH) and passed to the [GTTRIG](#gttrig) standard routine in register A. The result is placed in [DAC](#dac) as an integer of value zero or FFFFH.

 <a name="795ah"></a>

     Address...
 795AH

-This routine is used by the Factor Evaluator to apply the "PDL" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`PDL`" function to an operand contained in [DAC](#dac).
 The paddle number is checked (521FH) and passed to the [GTPDL](#gtpdl) standard routine in register A. The result is placed in [DAC](#dac) as an integer (4FCFH).

 <a name="7969h"></a>

     Address...
 7969H

-This routine is used by the Factor Evaluator to apply the "PAD" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`PAD`" function to an operand contained in [DAC](#dac).
 The pad number is checked (521F) and passed to the [GTPAD](#gtpad) standard routine in register A. The result is placed in [DAC](#dac) as an integer for pads 1, 2, 5 or 6.
 For pads 0, 3, 4 or 7 the result is placed in [DAC](#dac) as an integer of value zero or FFFFH.

 <a name="7980h"></a><a name="color"></a>

     Address...
 7980H

-This is the "COLOR" statement handler.
+This is the "`COLOR`" statement handler.
 If a foreground colour operand exists it is evaluated (521CH) and placed in register E, otherwise the current foreground colour is taken from [FORCLR](#forclr).
 If a background colour operand exists it is evaluated (521CH) and placed in register D, otherwise the current background colour is taken from [BAKCLR](#bakclr).
 If a border colour operand exists it is evaluated (521CH) and placed in [BDRCLR](#bdrclr).
 The foreground colour is placed in [FORCLR](#forclr) and [ATRBYT](#atrbyt), the background colour in [BAKCLR](#bakclr) and control transfers to the [CHGCLR](#chgclr) standard routine to modify the VDP.

 <a name="79cch"></a><a name="screen"></a>

     Address...
 79CCH

-This is the "SCREEN" statement handler.
+This is the "`SCREEN`" statement handler.
 If a mode operand exists it is evaluated (521CH) and passed to the [CHGMOD](#chgmod) standard routine in register A. If a sprite size operand exists it is evaluated (521CH) and placed in bits 0 and 1 of [RG1SAV](#rg1sav), the Workspace Area copy of VDP Mode Register 1.
 The VDP sprite parameters are then cleared via the [CLRSPR](#clrspr) standard routine.
 If a key click operand exists it is evaluated (521CH) and placed in [CLIKSW](#cliksw), zero to disable the click and non-zero to enable it.
 If a baud rate operand exists it is evaluated and the baud rate set (7A2DH).
 If a printer mode operand exists it is evaluated (521CH) and placed in [NTMSXP](#ntmsxp), zero for an MSX printer and non- zero for a general purpose printer.

 <a name="7a2dh"></a>

     Address...
 7A2DH

 This routine is used to set the cassette baud rate.
-The operand is evaluated (521CH) and five bytes copied from CS1200 or CS2400 to LOW as appropriate.
+The operand is evaluated (521CH) and five bytes copied from [CS1200](#cs1200) or [CS2400](#cs2400) to [LOW](#low) as appropriate.

 <a name="7a48h"></a><a name="sprite"></a>

     Address...
 7A48H

-This is the "SPRITE" statement handler.
-If the next character is anything other than a "$" control transfers to the "SPRITE ON/OFF/STOP" statement handler (77ABH).
-[SCRMOD](#scrmod) is then checked and an "Illegal function call" error generated (475AH) if the screen is in [40x24 Text Mode](#40x24_text_mode).
+This is the "`SPRITE`" statement handler.
+If the next character is anything other than a "$" control transfers to the "`SPRITE ON/OFF/STOP`" statement handler (77ABH).
+[SCRMOD](#scrmod) is then checked and an "`Illegal function call`" error generated (475AH) if the screen is in [40x24 Text Mode](#40x24_text_mode).
 The sprite pattern number is evaluated and its location in the VRAM Sprite Pattern Table obtained (7AA0H).
 The string operand is then evaluated (4C5FH) and its storage freed (67D0H).
 The sprite size, obtained via the [GSPSIZ](#gspsiz) standard routine, is compared with the string length and, if the string is shorter than the sprite, the Sprite Pattern Table entry is first filled with zeroes via the [FILVRM](#filvrm) standard routine.
 Characters are then copied from the string body to the Sprite Pattern Table via the [LDIRVM](#ldirvm) standard routine until the string is exhausted or the sprite is full.
 If the string is longer than the sprite size any excess characters are ignored.

     Address...
 7A84H

-This routine is used by the Factor Evaluator to apply the "SPRITE$" function.
+This routine is used by the Factor Evaluator to apply the "`SPRITE$`" function.
 The sprite pattern number is evaluated and its location in the VRAM Sprite Pattern Table obtained (7A9FH).
 The sprite size, obtained via the [GSPSIZ](#gspsiz) standard routine, is then placed in register pair BC to control the number of bytes copied.
 After checking that sufficient space is available in the String Storage Area (6627H) the sprite pattern is copied from VRAM via the [LDIRMV](#ldirmv) standard routine and the result descriptor created (6654H).
 Note that as no check is made on the screen mode during this function some interesting side effects can be found, see below.

 <a name="7a9fh"></a>

     Address...
 7A9FH

-This routine is used by the "SPRITE$" statement and function to locate a sprite pattern in the VRAM Sprite Pattern Table.
-The pattern number operand is evaluated (7C08H) and passed to the CALPAT standard routine in register A. The pattern address is placed in register pair DE and the routine terminates.
+This routine is used by the "`SPRITE$`" statement and function to locate a sprite pattern in the VRAM Sprite Pattern Table.
+The pattern number operand is evaluated (7C08H) and passed to the [CALPAT](#calpat) standard routine in register A. The pattern address is placed in register pair DE and the routine terminates.

 Note that no check is made on the pattern number magnitude for differing sprite sizes.
 Pattern numbers up to two hundred and fifty-five are accepted even in 16x16 sprite mode when the maximum pattern number should be sixty-three.
 As a result VRAM addresses greater than 3FFFH will be produced which will wrap around into low VRAM.
-With the "SPRITE$" statement this will corrupt the Character Generator Table, for example:
+With the "`SPRITE$`" statement this will corrupt the Character Generator Table, for example:

     10 SCREEN 3,2
     20 SPRITE$(0)=STRING$(32,255)